michigan-musicer/bis/public/md/interviews/sheep.md

 **Okay, and what is the story of you deciding on your major in undergrad and continuing it into grad school?**

-I was exposed to computer science really early on.
-My dad is a computer scientist, and it turned out to be a natural fit.
+I was exposed to computer science really early on, and it turned out to be a natural fit.
 Very much liked it and yeah, pretty straightforward for me to be honest. <laugh>

 **Alright.
 What is your most memorable academic story from your time at UofM?**